 - a.
 Have all numbered items been completed? - b.
 If any questions are marked "Yes," is the required additional information included with the correct numbered attachment? - c.
 Are all individuals claiming social disadvantage members of a designated group? - d.
 If an individual claiming social disadvantage is not a member of a designated group, did he or she identify the basis of social disadvantage? - e.
-If the individual claiming social disadvantage is an Alaska Native, does he or she meet the requirements of 13 CFR § 124.3(i.e., is the individual an Alaska Native who is at least one-fourth degree Alaskan Indian, Eskimo, or Aleut blood or a combination of these bloodlines or, in the absence of proof of a minimum blood quantum, is the individual a citizen whom a Native village or Native group regards as an Alaska Native if their father or mother is regarded as an Alaska Native)? - f.
-If the individual claiming social disadvantage is a Native Hawaiian, were his or her ancestors' natives, prior to 1778, of the area which now comprises the State of Hawaii?
+If the individual claiming social disadvantage is an Alaska Native, does he or she meet the requirements of 13 CFR § 124.3(i.e., is the individual an Alaska Native who is at least one-fourth degree Alaskan Indian, Eskimo, or Aleut blood or a combination of these bloodlines or, in the absence of proof of a minimum blood quantum, is the individual a citizen whom a Native village or Native group regards as an Alaska Native if their father or mother is regarded as an Alaska Native)?

+- f.
+If the individual claiming social disadvantage is a Native Hawaiian, were his or her ancestors natives, prior to 1778, of the area which now comprises the State of Hawaii?
 See 13 CFR § 124.3.
-An individual must submit one of the following documents to support a claim of social disadvantage as a Native Hawaiian: - (1) Copies of birth certificates demonstrating Native Hawaiian ancestry by parentage; - (2) Evidence that he or she received benefits from the Department of Hawaiian Homelands; - (3) Hawaiian Registry Program card issued by the Office of Hawaiian Affairs (www.oha.org).
+These individuals must submit copies of birth certificates or registration cards from the office of Hawaiian Affairs to verify their Native Hawaiian heritage. - g.
+Any individual claiming social disadvantage as Native American must verify their enrollment in a State or Federally recognized tribe.
+If they are not enrolled members of either a state or Federally recognized tribe, they must establish social disadvantage based upon the preponderance of the evidence. - h.
+Are all individuals claiming disadvantaged status U.S. citizens?